Are LLMs Ready for Neural-integrated Mechanistic Modeling? A Benchmark and Agentic Framework: NIMM benchmark (Public Health)

 Influenza-USA is collected from 51 states in the USA.
 Therefore, the final shape of the Influenza-USA dataset is (51, 191, 14).

 \paragraph{MRSA-Virginia} Facility-level MRSA datasets are collected from the Virginia All Payers Insurance Claims dataset (APCD).
 Built of top of~\cite{datta2025calypso}, we adopt four signals: \begin{itemize}[leftmargin=*] \item \textbf{Demographical signals}.
-This includes number of MRSA cases for each age groups.
-(We have 15 ages groups and therefore we have 15 features) \item \textbf{Prescriptions}.
-Number of Prescription claims listed in the insurance data along with the timestamps. \item \textbf{MRSA Infections}.
+This includes the number of MRSA cases for each age group.
+(We have 15 age groups and therefore we have 15 features) \item \textbf{Prescriptions}.
+Number of Prescription claims listed in the insurance data, along with the timestamps. \item \textbf{MRSA Infections}.
 The number of infection counts corresponding to the MRSA. \end{itemize}

-MRSA-Virginia is collected from 644 healthcare facilities in the Virginia state.
+MRSA-Virginia is collected from 644 healthcare facilities in the state of Virginia.
 Therefore, the final shape of the MRSA-Virginia dataset is (644, 244, 20).